modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 a + b
 ```

-This is the standard, Julian mode of the REPL, but it also has three other modes which expand what can be done from within Julia.
+This is the standard, Julian mode of the REPL, but it also has three other modes.
 Each mode is entered by typing a specific character after the `julia>` prompt, and can be exited by hitting backspace after the `julia>` prompt.

 ### Help mode (`?`)

-By pressing `?` you can obtain information and metadata about Julia objects and unicode symbols.
+By pressing `?` you can obtain information and metadata about Julia objects (functions, types, etc.), and unicode symbols.
-For functions, types, and variables, the query fetches things such as documentation, type fields and supertypes, and in which file the object is defined.
+The query fetches the docstring of the object, which explains how to use it.

 ```?
-abs
+println
 ```

-For unicode symbols, the query will return how to type the symbol in the REPL, which is useful when you copy-paste a symbol in without knowing its name, and fetch information about the object the symbol is bound to, just as above.
+If you don't know the exact name you are looking for, type a word surrounded by quotes to see in which docstrings it pops up.

 ### Package mode (`]`)

-By pressing `]` you access the package manager.
+By pressing `]` you access the package manager (check out its short [documentation](https://docs.julialang.org/en/v1/stdlib/Pkg/), we will get back to it later).
-This allows you to:
+It is built into Julia and allows you to:

 * `add`, `update` (or `up`) and `remove` (or `rm`) packages;
 * `activate` different local, global or temporary environments;